SharePoint classic search administration overview

 ||Learn how to grant users or groups read access to crawl log information for the tenant.
 A typical use case is in eDiscovery, where users may need to check whether crawled content was in fact added to the search index.

-Thesaurus isn't available in SharePoint for Microsoft 365.
+Thesaurus isn't available in SharePoint in Microsoft 365.